sameer2800/Lightoj-Solutions/README.md

 	only when the sum of in between elements are divisible by m. complexity is O(N).

+##Solution 1135 :

+	segment trees with lazy propagation . first u need to learn the implementation of lazy propagation with segment trees.this one is a good example of that.

+##Solution 1137 :

+	this is an interesting one. there are 2 variables to be find out to get the solution .
+		r*theta = length of segment (which is known)

+	theta varies from 0 to PI/2 .
+So do binary search on theta and find out radius.

+	chord length is given and compare this length with our new chord every time. new chord = r*sin(theta)

+	once we find out theta, ans will be r -r*cos(theta).

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.